Saving Private Ryan: Historical accuracy and veteran responses

-The rest of the film was less historically accurate.
-The town of Ramelle and its associated battle were fictitious, and tactical errors were deliberately made for dramatic effect, as well as some of the dialogue, and the methods used to locate Ryan.
+The rest of the film is less historically accurate.
+Fictitious elements include the nonexistent town of Ramelle, the battle associated with it, certain military tactical errors (included for dramatic effect), much of the dialogue, and some of the methods used to locate Ryan.
 Total Film and some non U.S. veterans were critical of the lack of other Allied forces throughout the film.
-British broadcaster, Channel 4, said that these critics had missed the point of the film, in that it was "unashamedly an American story."
+British broadcaster Channel 4 said that these critics had missed the point of the film, in that it was "unashamedly an American story".

 Home media

 Saving Private Ryan was released on VHS in May 1999.
 It became the most successful rental debut of its time, earning $9.6 million in its first week and $44 million by July 1999.
 A limited edition two-VHS version was released in November 1999, adding a making-of documentary, as well as a message from Spielberg about D-Day and the National D-Day Museum.

 A DVD was released alongside the limited edition VHS, with the same extras.
 A two-disc Special Collector's Edition DVD set was released in May 2004 to coincide with the 60th anniversary of D-Day.
 This edition included additional content, including behind-the-scenes content recorded during filming.
-Spielberg discussed his interest in WWII, the Nilaand brothers, the story and character development, the cast's boot camp experience, the involvement of the Irish army and locations, the recreation of Omaha Beach, the music, sound effects, and a farewell from Spielberg.
+Spielberg discussed his interest in WWII, the Niland brothers, the story and character development, the cast's boot camp experience, the involvement of the Irish army and locations, the recreation of Omaha Beach, the music, sound effects, and a farewell from Spielberg.
 This was released alongside a four-disc deluxe "The World War II Collection" DVD package that included a collectible book and two documentaries: Price for Peace (directed by James Moll) about the use of dogs in WWII, and Shooting War (directed by Richard Schickel) about combat photographers, with narration by Hanks.

 Saving Private Ryan was released as a two-disc Blu-ray in May 2010, including all previously released special features apart from Price for Peace.
 Paramount Home Entertainment issued a recall of the Blu-rays after discovering that some versions featured an audio synchronization issue.
 The defect was fixed in versions re-released later that month.
 For the film's 20th anniversary in 2018, a three-disc "Commemorative 20th Anniversary" Blu-ray set was released, including a 4K Ultra HD Blu-ray and all previously released features.